SFRPD Jose Coronado Indoor Soccer League – Laws of the Game

 - A goal may be scored directly from a corner kick, but only against the opposing team, a corner kick will be awarded to the opposing team if the corner kick is performed by the team taking the corner kick into their own goal.

-- The ball is given to the goalkeeper of the opposing team (goal clearance),if the corner kick is not performed within 4 seconds.
+- The ball is given to the goalkeeper of the opposing team (goal clearance), if the corner kick is not performed within 4 seconds or for an improper performed corner-kick.